 There may be a very thin buff imprimatura, or else Whistler may have established the composition with a pale wash of colour (there is no trace of under-drawing).
 The paint is very thin, and pigments include vermilion, possibly chrome orange, synthetic ultramarine and coarse bone black, mixed into lead white.
-These are all colours which Whistler would use regularly in later life.
-The surface is worked from dark to light, the darks thinly applied and revealing the canvas weave, the lights applied thickly or even with light impasto.
+These are all colours that Whistler would use regularly in later life.
+The surface is worked from dark to light, the darks thinly applied and revealing the canvas weave, the lights applied thickly or with light impasto.
 4

 It is painted very carefully, imitating the restrained brushwork of the original.
 Many of the outlines are soft-edged and carefully shaded, but there are some crisp outlines, for instance on the drapery to left of the jug.

 Major W. L. B. Jenney, whom Eddy described as a fellow-student of Whistler's in Paris, mentions an incident when Whistler was copying a painting – possibly this one:

 'One day, in the Luxembourg, Whistler had his easel in a crowd with the others.
 They were all at work making copies from a famous picture that had just been added to the gallery.
 Whistler would paint a bit, and then rush back to contemplate what he had done.
 In one of these mad backward rushes he struck a step-ladder on the top of which was a painter', and this brought down several painters and their canvases in a great heap.'
 5

 Whistler thought his copies for Captain Williams were 'wonderful things.'
 6

 The colour is considerably darker than in the original, and it may be that the paint and varnish has darkened.